pbinkley/rcb-manual/sections/14-conclusion.md

 </tbody>
 </table>

-&nbsp;{%- include pagebreak.html canvas=361 -%}&nbsp;cost level that the author himself can absorb the cost of production and the risk of loss.
+ {% include pagebreak.html canvas=361 %} cost level that the author himself can absorb the cost of production and the risk of loss.
 A substantial amount of scholarly publishing is carried on at present by means of subsidies from the author or from